kiancross/unifed/docs/pages/moderating-posts/reject-posts.markdown

 # Rejecting Posts

-You can reject posts by selecting the posts you want to approve and then clicking the 'Reject' button.
+You can reject posts by selecting the posts you want to approve and then clicking the 'Remove' button.

 The posts will then be deleted.